Association Personality Profiles...

 events whenever possible.

 Father of five children, two grown and three at home, I am interested in all activities boating offers.
 The Catalina 30 offers more room and flexibility than many boats much larger.
 Since taking an early retirement several years ago, I have been a much more active racer and cruiser.
-I look forward to this year’s Nationals to again sail in Michigan.

 I got involved with the national association in 1992 when I attended my first National Championship Regatta in San Diego.
 I have attended every one since!
 In 1998 I won the Standard Racing Class award.
 I sailed to a second place in both 1999 and 2000.
 You can see the pictures of all my hosts on the Regatta page.
 Unfortunately, I have yet to sail my own boat in a Catalina regatta !
 The picture is from my own Southern Maryland Sailing Assn.
 July Screwpile Regatta.
 Yes, it is usually very light air!